Curts0/PyTabular/docs/README.md

 model.Tables['Table Name'].Columns['Column Name'].distinct_count() # (5)
 ```

 1. Refresh a specific table.
+The `.Tables` is your attribute to gain access to your `PyTables` class.
+From that, you can iterate into specific `PyTable` classes.
 2. Refresh a specific partition.
 3. Get the last refresh time of a specific partition.
+Notice this time that instead of the partition name, an `int` was used to index into the specific `PyPartition`.
 4. Get row count of a table.
 5. Get distinct count of a column.

 Use the `refresh()` method to handle refreshes on your model.
 This is synchronous.
 Should be flexible enough to handle a variety of inputs.
-See [PyTabular Docs for Refreshing Tables and Partitions](https://curts0.github.io/PyTabular/Tabular/#refresh).
+See [PyTabular Docs for Refreshing Tables and Partitions](https://curts0.github.io/PyTabular/refresh).
 Most basic way to refresh is input the table name string.
 The method will search for table and output exception if unable to find it.
 For partitions you will need a key, value combination.
 Example, `{'Table1':'Partition1'}`.
 You can also take the key value pair and iterate through a group of partitions.
 Example, `{'Table1':['Partition1','Partition2']}`.
 Rather than providing a string, you can also input the actual class.
 See below for those examples.
 You can acess them from the built in attributes `self.Tables`, `self.Partitions`.
 ```python title="Refresh Examples"
 model.refresh('Table Name') # (1)